 It really is amazing how this muscle group can affect different areas of your body.

-As I said previously, I had a lot of Hip and Knee pain during some of my longer training runs.
-To the point where I had to walk due to the discomfort.
+As I said previously, I had a lot of hip and knee pain during some of my training runs when I was out on the trails.
+Sometimes the pain was so intense when running that I had to walk due to the discomfort.

-The main issue was that I was doing some strength work, but didn’t concentrate on my glutes at all which left them weak.
+The main issue I had was that I was doing some strength work that was integrated into my running, but I wasn’t doing any work at all on my glutes which left them weak and eventually led to the injuries I have just mentioned.

 Exercises to Strengthen Your Glutes

 As I said earlier in the post, doing glute exercises alone won’t be the ultimate fix for your issues.
-It will fix some of the issues outlined above but you have to strengthen everywhere.
+It will fix some of the issues outlined above but you have to strengthen everywhere with the right strength training program.

 With that said, let’s take a look at the best glute exercises for you to incorporate into your strength training program.